-The male friends you have should be around your same level (social level) If there is too much of a gap – you may experience that they get jealous of you.
+The male friends you have should be around the same level (social level).
+If there is too much of a gap – you may experience that they get jealous of you.
 And don’t introduce people to your “gangs” if they may cause trouble, like chasing girls.
 It is also good to have different social networks.
-Be part of for example two different “gangs” without trafficking with people between the two different groups.
+Be part of, for example, two other “gangs” without trafficking with people between the two different groups.

 Understanding other’s needs: Instead of suggesting what you want to do, suggest things that seems attractive to the other people.
-This ties in together with listening: When you listen you gather information, what do they like to do? what type of people do they like to be around, and what type of topic do they like to talk about?
+This ties in together with listening: When you hear, you gather information, what do they like to do?
 Use this information to plan better.
-Also remember that people will like you, if you validate them, that THEY seem important/cool/smart.
+Also remember that people will like you, if you validate them, that THEY seem essential/cool/smart.

 The order you invite people in can matter.
-Some people become more interested in coming to your event depending on who will be there.
-For example, guys will come if they see girls or their friends are coming.
+Some people become more interested in coming to your event, depending on who will be there.
+For example, guys will go if they see girls or their friends are coming.

-If you are making an event on Facebook, you can talk to people on messenger first – saying “I am having an event.
+If you are making a social gathering on Facebook, you can talk to people on messenger first – saying, “I am having an event.
 Want to come?”
 The ones you KNOW will come can be called “the first wave.”
 Often, these are people who like or know you the best.
-After figuring out who is coming, create an event on Facebook for example – And then invite all the people you have conversed “one on one” with.
+After figuring out who is coming, create an event on Facebook, for example – And then invite all the people you have conversed “on one” with.
 The reason here is the “witness” effect (social proof) – Get the first wave of the event first.
 Remember to tell them to click the “coming” button Facebook, so you and others can know who is coming.

 Now, the ones you are inviting (the first wave) will all, surprisingly, click the “coming” button on Facebook.
 This is good.
-So when you invite the other people “the second wave” people you don’t know too well, or are not sure will come.
+So when you ask the other people, “the second wave,” people you don’t know too well, or are not sure will come.
 Will see/witness that other invited people have already clicked “yes”/Coming.
-This increase the odds of them coming.
-An example would be guys that will come because of girls are there from the first wave. or they have some friends there, from the first wave.
+This increases the odds of them arriving.
+An example would be guys that will come because of girls are there from the first wave.
+Or they have some friends there, from the first wave.

-A bonus of doing this successfully is that people will understand that YOU are the guy who can gather people.
+A bonus of doing this is that people will understand that you are the guy who can gather people.
 Since you have done it before and can do it again, people will now put their trust in you and will join your event without thinking twice about it the next time.
-One of the “reasons” for talking to people one on one, is to find out what is the best time.
-Ask “Is there a day next week that is better?” and then you can pick that day that works best for people.
+One of the “reasons” for talking to people one on one is to find out what is the best time.
+Ask, “Is there a day next week that is better?” and then you can pick that day that works best for people.